 Leadership Scholars Fund

-The AAHPM Leadership Scholars fund was started in December 2017 when AAHPM was awarded a $125,000 grant from the Hearst Foundations to support a multi-year leadership scholars’ program.
-The Hearst Foundations grant has been fully utilized to support 23 emerging leaders since it was awarded.
+The AAHPM Leadership Scholars fund was started in December 2017 when AAHPM was awarded a grant from the Hearst Foundations to support a multi-year leadership scholars’ program.
+The Hearst Foundations grant supported 23 emerging leaders.
 AAHPM thanks the Hearst Foundations for their generous support of the field.
-With donations received AAHPM can continue to offer this scholarship.

 Program Benefits